GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 {% Aside %}
-  Check if the [`window.showOpenFilePicker()`](/file-system-access/#ask-the-user-to-pick-a-file-to-read) method is a viable alternative for your use case, since it also gives you a file handle so you can possibly write back to the file, apart from reading.
+  Check if the [`window.showOpenFilePicker()`](/file-system-access/#ask-the-user-to-pick-a-file-to-read) method is a viable alternative for your use case, since it also gives you a file handle so you can possibly write back to the file, in addition to reading.
   This method can be [polyfilled](https://github.com/GoogleChromeLabs/browser-fs-access#opening-files).
 {% endAside %}